 Even so, there are a lot of variables to consider before you’re helping your community of choice get from its starting point to its drop-off point.
 Luckily, we have the industry know-how to help you get your taxi business out of the garage and onto the streets.

-If you consider some of the best places to start a business in the U.S. and perform proper competitive analysis in your market of choice, you’ll be able to break into a market with low barriers to entry.
+Demand is increasing for taxi drivers (not just rideshare services like Uber and Lyft) to give people rides in markets all over the country.
+If you consider some of the best places to start a business in the U.S. and perform a proper competitive analysis in your market of choice, you’ll be able to break into a market that can have relatively low barriers to entry.

 You’ve got a solid chance to start earning money quickly with your cab service.
 You can start a taxi business by following these steps.

 While launching a sole proprietorship may be easier, you’ll need to consider business taxes and structuring.
 Opting for an LLC comes with many more legal and tax advantages.
 With sole proprietorships, the business is not considered separate from the business owner.

 That means the business owner reports profits and losses on their personal tax return, and that if someone sues the firm, they can go after the owner’s personal assets and property.
 With an LLC, you won’t be personally on the hook if someone sues the business, hence the “limited liability.”
 If you’re starting a traditional or Uber-style taxi business, look at our guide to LLCs vs sole proprietorships.

 If you still have questions and you’re wondering how to establish an LLC or how much it costs to apply for an LLC, our expert support staff is here to help.
 We offer business formation services that can keep your expenses low.